 4) Get Your Ducts Cleaned!

-Having your air ducts cleaned will help you to not only get cleaner air, but also to help your HVAC unit run more efficiently.
-If there is a large amount of dust or pet dander in your ductwork, your system will have to work harder in order for air to flow through your air ducts easy.
+Having your air ducts cleaned will help you to not only get cleaner air but also to help your HVAC unit run more efficiently.
+If there is a large amount of dust or pet dander in your ductwork, your system will have to work harder in order for air to flow through your air ducts easily.
 We would be happy to help you clean your air ducts!

 5) Having a Whole Air Home Purification System